Camilycomendador/Camilycomendador/README.md

 - 👀 I’m interested in learn about the basics of technology
 - 🌱 I’m currently learning a little tinkering with technologies and robotics
 - 💞️ I’m looking to collaborate on help my friends and teachers with whatever they need
-- 📫 How to reach me pelo meu instagram @c4mily0
+- 📫 How to reach me:via my Instagram @c4mily0
 - 😄 Pronouns: she
 - ⚡ Fun fact: I'm 16 years old, I love learning new things, I love watching movies, I love animals, I love listening to country and pagode music, I love studying